Information for healthcare professionals

 Juvenile Huntington’s Disease: and other trinucleotide repeat disorders

 Edited by Oliver W.J.
 Quarrell, Helen M. Brewer, Ferdinando Squitieri, Roger A. Barker, Martha A. Nance, G. Bernhard Landwehrmeyer.
 Oxford University Press.
 ISBN 978-0199236121.

 This book has chapters on family accounts, the history of JHD, the clinical phenotype, neuropathology, molecular mechanisms, mouse models, other polyglutamine disorders, the diagnostic challenge, treatment of JHD, psychosocial issues, challenges in assessment.

 The HDA has also collected a number of articles from medical journals on Juvenile Huntington’s disease.
 A list can be obtained from the Care Adviser for Juvenile HD.

 Support from other healthcare professionals

-You can gain further information, advice and support from the HDA’s team of Regional Care Advisers and the Care Adviser for Juvenile Huntington’s disease.
+You can gain further information, advice and support from the HDA’s team of Specialist HD Advisers and the Care Adviser for Juvenile Huntington’s disease.
 They may also be able to provide a training session for your team on JHD, if this is needed.